-If the Check Spotting station callsigns for BadSource tags option is not enabled, or if it is is enabled but the spotting station callsign matches no entry in the Special Callsign list or matches an entry whose tag is not BadSource, then SpotCollector checks to see whether the incoming spot's callsign matches the callsign of an entry in the Special Callsign list.
+If the Check Spotting station callsigns for BadSource tags option is not enabled, or if it is enabled but the spotting station callsign matches no entry in the Special Callsign list or matches an entry whose tag is not BadSource, then SpotCollector checks to see whether the incoming spot's callsign matches the callsign of an entry in the Special Callsign list.
 If a matching entry is found and this entry either specifies no tag or specifies the tag BadSource, then the spot is ignored.

-If a matching entry is found for the spot's callsign and this entry specifies tags other than BadSource, then SpotCollector will either create or update a Spot Database Entry for the spotted station.
-In either case, the Spot Database Entry's tags field will be populated from the tag list specified in the matching Special Callsign List Entry, with each tag in the Special Callsign List Entry enclosed with angle brackets; for example, the tag list would set the Spot Database Entry's tags field to <EPC-2640>, <FOC>, <QCWA>
+If a matching entry is found for the spot's callsign and this entry specifies tags other than BadSource or NoPrune, then SpotCollector will either create or update a Spot Database Entry for the spotted station.
+Whether creating or updating an Entry, the Spot Database Entry's tags field will be populated from the tag list specified in the matching Special Callsign List Entry, with each tag in the Special Callsign List Entry enclosed with angle brackets; for example, the tag list

+EPC-2640, FOC, QCWA would set the Spot Database Entry's tags field to <EPC-2640>, <FOC>, <QCWA>